langchain-ai/langchain-template-supabase/README.md

 echo "OPENAI_API_KEY=sk-xxx" > supabase/.env
 ```

+5. If not already running, start Docker.
+Learn how to do this for your OS [here](https://docs.docker.com/desktop/).

-5. Start the supabase project
+6. Start the supabase project.

 ```bash
 npx supabase start
 ```

-6. Start the supabase functions locally
+7. Start the supabase functions locally

 ```bash
 yarn supabase:dev
 ```

-7. Start the frontend locally
+8. Start the frontend locally

 ```bash
 yarn dev